Best Stocks for Options Trading 2026: 5 Top Single-Name Picks

 Ideal For

-All options traders - the univ...
+Every options strategy — the c...

 Pros

-• Penny-wide spreads
+• Penny-wide spreads on 0/1/2 DTE strikes

 Cons